naveenkarya/COEN-241-CloudComputing/hw3/README.md

 if packet.dst in self.mac_to_port:
   self.resend_packet(packet_in, self.mac_to_port[packet.dst])
 ```
-If the destination MAC address is not know then it defaults to the previous behavior of sending to all ports (except input)
+If the destination MAC address is not known then it defaults to the previous behavior of sending to all ports (except input)
 ```
 else:
   self.resend_packet(packet_in, of.OFPP_ALL)